labgrid-project/labgrid/doc/configuration.rst

      name: 'example-board'

 Arguments:
-  - name (str): name of the Driver (will be displayed during interaction)
+  - name (str): name of the driver (will be displayed during interaction)

 ExternalPowerDriver
 ~~~~~~~~~~~~~~~~~~~
-An ExternalPowerDriver is used to control a targets power state via an external command.
+An ExternalPowerDriver is used to control a target power state via an external command.

 Implements:
   - :any:`PowerProtocol`